Lindzsy/curriculum/phase2/json.md

 ----

 JSON is a string format for storing data.
-Its name means "JavaScript Object Notation, because its syntax is based on JavaScript.
+Its name means _"JavaScript Object Notation"_,
+because its syntax is based on JavaScript.

 JSON can store nil, true, false, numbers, strings, arrays, and hashes... our 6 structures